phetsims/rosetta/doc/how-to-change-a-string-key.md

   occurred that is used by the sim.
 Usually this means creating or updating a branch of the repo where the change was made and then updating the dependencies list for the dependant simulation.
 You'll need to do an RC and production release for this sim as well.
+- [ ] If there are previous phet-io releases of this sim that are still active, you'll need to change the string keys on each of the branches where it exists and do a maintenance release off of that branch.
 - [ ] Take Rosetta out of maintenance mode (again, see the [Admin Guide](https://github.com/phetsims/rosetta/blob/main/doc/admin-guide.md) for information on how to do this).
 - [ ] Verify that the string key change worked by going to Rosetta (https://phet.colorado.edu/translate/), selecting the